-Account Deferral Fee \$60.00 Administrative Fee For each cheque upon which payment is refused by the bank on which it is drawn. students with a second occurrence may be placed on a cash or certified cheque basis and/or forfeit their mail registration privilege.
-Appeals of the Cheque Refusal Fee must be made in writing to the Secretary of the Cheque Refusal Fee Appeals Committee.
-Appeals are to be made within ten days of notification by Student Financial Services.
-Appeal forms are available from Undergraduate Program Services. \$60.00 per cheque in the amount of \$418.00 or greater upon which payment is refused (\$30.00 per cheque in the amount of less than \$418.00) Cheque processing fee Applied to students receiving short term loans or OSAP advances \$20.00 per occurence Distance Education Resource Fee For each course taken as a Distance Education course (this fee is non-refundable after the six-day add period) \$70.00 per D.E. course Graduation Fee Payable with the submission of an application to graduate, the fee covers the cost of the diploma and diploma case, and gown rental.
-It is applicable to all students (except those in unclassified or non-degree categories) upon their first registration in the semester level as noted below.
-Associate Diploma - semester 4 \$30.00 Late Graduation Fee Payable at time of submission of a late application for graduation. \$60.00 Late Registration Fee Appeals against the late fee must be made in writing to the Secretary of the Late Appeals Committee within 10 class days from the commencement of classes.
-Appeal forms are available from Undergraduate Program Services, Office of Registrarial Services. \$60.00 per occurrence Official Transcript \$8.00 each copy Program Transfer Fee Each application requesting a transfer from one diploma program to another, or readmission \$40.00 per occurrence Registration Reinstatement Fee Registration will be cancelled for students who have not paid or made satisfactory arrangement for payment by the 10 th class day for the semester.
+Account Deferral Fee \$60.00 per occurrence Cheque Refusal Fee For each cheque upon which payment is refused by the bank on which it is drawn. \$60.00 per cheque in the amount of \$418.00 or greater upon which payment is refused (\$30.00 per cheque in the amount of less than \$418.00).
+Cheque processing fee Applied to students receiving short term loans or OSAP advances \$20.00 per occurrence Distance Education Resource Fee Non-refundable after the six-day add period. \$70.00 per D.E. course Graduation Fee Payable at time of submission of application for graduation.
+The fee covers the cost of the diploma and diploma case, and gown rental.
+It is applicable to all students (except those in continuing, unclassified or non degree categories) upon their first registration in the semester level as noted below: Associate Diploma in Agriculture (semester 4) All other Programs (semester 8) \$30.00 Late Graduation Fee Payable at time of submission of a late application for graduation. \$60.00 Late Registration Fee Payable at the time of late registration (fee payment).
+Appeals against the late fee must be made in writing to the Secretary of the Late Appeals Committee within 10 class days from the commencement of classes.
+Appeal forms are available from Undergraduate Program Services, Office of Registrarial Services. \$60.00 per occurrence Official Transcript \$8.00 each copy

+Program Transfer Fee For each applicant requesting a transfer from one degree program to another, or readmission. \$40.00 per occurrence Registration Reinstatement Fee Registration will be cancelled for students who have not paid or made satisfactory arrangement for payment by the 10 th class day for the semester.
 There is a \$200.00 reinstatement fee levied for students wishing to register after the 10 th class day.
-Reinstatement will not be allowed after October 15 th for the fall semester, February 15 th for the Winter Semester and June 15 th for the summer semester \$200.00 per occurrence
+Reinstatement will not be allowed after October 15 th for the Fall semester, February 15 th for the Winter semester and June 15th for the Summer semester. \$200.00 per occurrence Supplemental Privilege Students who write supplemental examinations at an outside centre may be required to pay an invigilator fee directly to that centre.
+Notification of non-payment will result in the withholding of grades. \$50.00 per occurrence